Vieille Bourse: History

-Built in the middle of the 17th century when the city was Spanish, the building was restored in the 19th century, and again from 1989 to 1998.
+Built in the middle of the 17th century when the city belonged to the Spanish Netherlands, the building was restored in the 19th century, and again from 1989 to 1998.

 During the 19th century restoration, the coats of arms of the large regional companies were installed above the upper windows to commemorate their support.

 The building was listed as a historic monument on 25 May 1921.

 1651: Stock Exchange

 In 1651 the City of Lille obtained from Philip IV of Spain the authorization to build "a bourse for the use of merchants that will be surrounded and encloses 24 houses".

 The city sold the 24 slops of land around the market square to traders, and supported the construction of the galleries, paving the inner courtyard, and the four entryways.

 The building was constructed between 1652 and 1653 under the direction of Julien Destrée, in order to offer to the merchants a majestic monument comparable to that of Antwerp.

 The architecture is typical Flemish Renaissance of the 17th century.